By Jill Morgan

 What is the cheapest way to make a garden path?

 'Many were caked in dirt or paint, but after a good hose down with a pressure washer, they looked great.
-I then dug out a route for the path, laid some ground cover sheeting to stop any weeds from growing up, and put sharp sand on top.'
+I then dug out a route for the path, laid some ground cover sheeting to stop any weeds from growing up, and put sharp sand on top.

-'Next, I arranged the bricks in a pattern, embedding them in the sharp sand, and filled the gaps between with some old gravel that had previously formed our garden path.'
+'Next, I arranged the bricks in a pattern, embedding them in the sharp sand, and filled the gaps between with some old gravel that had previously formed our garden path.

 'We now have two beautiful and rustic paths – one to our front door and one to the garden shed.
-And all we had to buy was some membrane – a kind neighbour even gave us the sharp sand left over from a building project!'
+And all we had to buy was some membrane – a kind neighbor even gave us the sharp sand left over from a building project!'

 What is the best gravel for a garden path?